Staying in Thailand’s vibrant capital

 Although the metro network in Bangkok isn’t as extensive as, for example, in Singapore, it’s still a great way to get around the city.

-The system consists of a total of 10 lines spread across different networks, with the BTS Skytrain (mainly above ground) and MRT (mainly underground) being the most commonly used.
+The system consists of 10 lines spread across different networks, with the BTS Skytrain (mainly above ground) and MRT (mainly underground) being the most commonly used.
+More lines are coming in the near future.

 While you can’t reach every destination in the city, the metro is still incredibly useful – especially when traffic in Bangkok comes to a standstill during rush hour.